sgagankumar/CodingTools/README.md

-# HackerEarth
+# HackerTools
-Solution to problem solved on hacker earth
+Solutions and techniques to hack any programming question.